Installations using HETAS registered installer or obtaining building regulations

 Fully trained approved and registered with Hetas Ltd.

-We are Solid fuel registered Hetas engineers.
+Solid fuel registered Hetas engineers.

 Free - no obligation - quotation - for the installation of all stoves, range cooker, chimney liners and twin walled chimney systems.

 All aspects of chimney work can be carried out from new build, full restoration and rebuild of chimney stacks to flexible liner installations, restoring inglenook fireplaces, or completely modernising existing fireplaces complete with laying of hearths. tiling and even installation of stoves where no fireplace or chimney exists.

 Installation of insulated twin wall systems

 Service and maintenance of appliances - This can be done on a one off basis or on a regular annual basis.